BubbleDK/bub-notify/README.md

 Notifications:
----@param title string
+@param title string
----@param text string
+@param text string
----@param icon string :: Choose which icons you wanna use here: https://fonts.google.com/icons?selected=Material+Icons
+@param icon string :: Choose which icons you wanna use here: https://fonts.google.com/icons?selected=Material+Icons
-    -- Choose your icon
+ - Choose your icon
-    -- Take <span class="">iconName</span>
+ - Take <span class="">iconName</span>
-    -- Insert it on the icon parameter.
+ - Insert it on the icon parameter.
----@param duration integer (IN MS)
+@param duration integer (IN MS)

---- EXAMPLE CLIENT :: TriggerEvent('bub-notify:showNotify', 'This is the title', 'This is the text', '<span class="material-icons">settings</span>', 3000)
+EXAMPLE CLIENT :: TriggerEvent('bub-notify:showNotify', 'This is the title', 'This is the text', '<span class="material-icons">settings</span>', 3000)
---- EXAMPLE SERVER :: TriggerClientEvent('bub-notify:showNotify', source, 'This is the title', 'This is the text', '<span class="material-icons">settings</span>', 3000)
+EXAMPLE SERVER :: TriggerClientEvent('bub-notify:showNotify', source, 'This is the title', 'This is the text', '<span class="material-icons">settings</span>', 3000)

 # Permanent Discord Invite: https://discord.gg/urDEgc6nac (For support, and to be notified about updates)